babylonhealth/ios-playbook/README.md

 12 Once the app is accepted by Apple
     1. Tag the release and upload the binary.
 (If you're using the automated release command, you can find the binary in the Artifacts top section in the CI build).
     2. Merge the changes back to develop.
-13. Please fill the release calendar.
-    1. The process starts when the first build is provided to QA and ends when Apple has approved the app.

 ## 5. Technical documents